accujazz/homepage/content/posts/question-your-every-decision.md

 ![Changed behaviour on a mobile device](/img/posts/html5-games-flow-mobile-changed.jpg)

 This change resulted in DAU growing 300%.
 The DAU is counted only after the game is fully loaded, which can take from 5 to 45 seconds depending on the game and connection speed, so the users who dropped during the loading process are not counted.
+Of course, not all of those players would become really active, but nonetheless.

 Awesome results!
 And quite a surprise, that we had, what looked like a not that bad standard screen, massively hurt our performance.
 Again and again, I continue to learn to challenge every decision, even the ones that are accepted as common knowledge and are made on autopilot mode.
 Hope this post was helpful to you!